erdembocugoz/Recommender-System/README.md

 * We used python evironment for our project(anaconda)

-Libraries can be installed with pip
+pip install libraries
+* scikit-learn
+* Pandas
-* scikit-learn * Pandas * NumPy
+* NumPy
+Install custom libraries
+* Surprise
+  * You can find detailed installation guide and how to use the library here: http://surpriselib.com